braver/ColorConverter/README.md

 - Via the context menu.
 - You can set up a keyboard shortcut.

+Select or put your cursor on a color, then select the format to convert to.

 ## How to customize

 ### Key bindings